Sachin-0-1/salary-prediction/README.md

 # Salary-prediction
-Ml model for prediction of salary of certain company
+Ml model for prediction of salary of depending on input